-Recent international events such as the Asian financial crisis and the advent of the Euro zone have rekindled an old but important debate over exchange rate flexibility.
-The role of flexible exchange rates in economic adjustment has long been a hotly contested issue.
-Nurkse (1944) concludes from interwar experience that speculative exchange rate movements can magnify and prolong disequilibria rather than accelerate economic adjustment.
-Such sentiment gave rise to the postwar system of pegged exchange rates under the Bretton Woods (BW) agreement.
-In contrast, Friedman (1953) contends that it is easier for the economy to adjust to shocks by securing needed changes in the real exchange rate through exchange rate than through price adjustment.
-Instead of fearing the instability flexible rates might bring, Friedman suggested that speculative movements would actually quicken exchange rate adjustment and hasten its equilibrating process.
-As the BW arrangement grew increasingly strained with currency crises in the late 1960s, many economists began advocating greater exchange rate flexibility.
+The role of exchange rate flexibility in economic adjustment has long been a hotly contested issue.
+The issue brings back the old debate between Nurkse (1944) and Friedman (1953) on the stabilizing or destabilizing nature of speculation.
+According to Nurkse (1944), speculative exchange rate movements would tend to amplify and prolong disequilibria rather than accelerate economic adjustment.
+In contrast, Friedman (1953) suggested that it would be easier for the economy to adjust to shocks by securing needed changes in the real exchange rate through exchange rate than through price adjustment.
+Instead of fearing the instability flexible rates might bring, speculative forces could actually quicken exchange rate adjustment and hasten the equilibrating process.
+Since the move to the modern float, real exchange rate changes seem to have grown more persistent.
+As Rogoff (1996) observes, the speed of real exchange rate adjustment has been glacially slow among industrialized countries under the current float.
+The issue then arises as to whether greater nominal rate flexibility promotes real rate adjustment.